top of page

 First of all, if it really bothers you, i'm sorry—i've prioritized my own mental experimentation over your comfort.
 When i learned how the author, critic, and philosopher bell hooks purposefully does not capitalize her pen name in order to emphasize the importance of her writing as opposed to who she is, i got curious.
 Eventually i reflected on capitalization rules in general—why capitalize "I," but not "you?"
 Could this actually be reflective of how self centered behavior is so easy for us humans, while caring for others often takes a bit more effort and intention?

 In music, students are often taught (or inadvertently make for themselves) rules that they feel must be followed, or else their music won't be 'good.'
 In truth, there aren't rules that govern all of music, only patterns that can be discerned and used to create music that sounds a certain way.
-You can make rules to govern your own creation of music, and many other people may like your rules and want to use them, but it doesn't make those rules absolute—someone, somewhere will have a different preference and a different set of rules.
+You can make rules to guide your own creation of music, and many other people may like your rules and want to use them, but it doesn't make those rules absolute—someone, somewhere will have a different preference and a different set of rules.

 So my decapitalizations are merely an invitation to examine why you do what you do, and perhaps explore small, subtle changes that may affect your thinking.
 Good luck, and have fun!